 MRC Postdoctoral Fellowship, July 1980 - June 1982

 New Frontiers in Research Fund – Exploration Award. `The early molecular events setting up acute brain injury`.

 Funded April 2021 to March 2023. $100K per year + $25K indirect costs.

 NSERC Operating Grant.
 ‘Converting the Na/K pump into a shutdown channel’.
 Funded 2017-2023, $26K per year.

 Heart and Stroke Foundation of Canada Operating Grant. ”Activation and opening of the channel that kills neurons during ischemia” Funded July 2019-June 2021 $96K per year.
 Extended to June 2022.

-Currently supervising one post-doc, two doctoral students, two MSc students and two summer project students.
+Currently supervising two post-docs, three MSc students and three summer project students.